John-Rood/mcp-web-discovery/README.md

 # mcp-web-discovery
-Model Context Protocol for the web
+A standard publishing and discovery method for websites to integrate Model Context Protocol.